 Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per share.
+Any shares sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed \$0.63 per share.
 If all the shares are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.

-If the underwriters sell more shares than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 450,000 additional shares at the public offering price less the underwriting discount.
+If the underwriters sell more shares than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 900,000 additional shares at the public offering price less the underwriting discount.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.
 Any shares issued or sold under the option will be issued and sold on the same terms and conditions as the other shares that are the subject of this offering.

 We and each of our directors and officers has agreed that, for a period of 90 days from the date of this prospectus, such party will not, without the prior written consent of Citigroup, offer, pledge, sell, contract to sell or otherwise dispose of or agree to sell or otherwise dispose of, directly or indirectly, or hedge any shares or any securities convertible into or exchangeable for shares, provided, however, that we may issue shares pursuant to our dividend reinvestment plan.
 Citigroup in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
-Notwithstanding the foregoing, if (i) during the last 17 days of the 90-day restricted period, we issue an earnings release or material news or a material event relating to our company occurs; or (ii) prior to the expiration of the 90-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 90-day restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.
+Notwithstanding the foregoing, if (i) during the last 17 days of the 90-day restricted period, we issue an earnings release or material news or a material event relating to our company occurs; or (ii) prior to the expiration of the 90-day restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.